What Men Want: Production

 In 2017, Paramount announced that it was fast-tracking a remake of the 2000 Nancy Meyers film What Women Want.
 On November 14, 2017, it was announced that Taraji P. Henson would star in the lead role.
 On February 2, 2018, Adam Shankman signed on to direct the film.
 Max Greenfield and Tracy Morgan were later added to the cast.

 Brian Tyler composed the music in the film.
-The soundtrack released on Lakeshore Records features a string of hits by 1990s Hip-hop and R&B acts, such as Bell Biv Devoe, Salt-N-Pepa, TLC, En Vogue and Destiny's Child.
+The soundtrack released on Lakeshore Records features a string of hits by 1990s hip-hop music and R&B acts, such as Bell Biv DeVoe, Salt-N-Pepa, TLC, En Vogue and Destiny's Child.

 Principal photography began in Atlanta in March 2018 and ended in June 2018.

 Release

 What Men Want was released on Digital HD on April 23, 2019 and on Blu-ray and DVD on May 7, 2019.

 Reception

 Box office

 What Men Want grossed $54.6 million in the United States and Canada and $17.6 million in other territories, for a worldwide total of $72.2 million, against a production budget of $20 million.

 In the United States and Canada, What Men Want was released on February 8, 2019, alongside The Lego Movie 2: The Second Part, Cold Pursuit and The Prodigy, and was projected to gross $18–20 million from 2,912 theaters in its opening weekend.
 It made $6.6 million on its first day (including $1.25 million from Thursday night previews).
 It went on to debut to $19 million, finishing second behind The Lego Movie 2.
 In its second weekend, the film grossed $10.9 million, finishing fourth, and then $5.2 million in its third weekend, finishing sixth.